-- 65. The Committee is very concerned at the situation of refugee and internally displaced children living in refugee camps. - 66.
-The Committee recommends that the State party: - a) take immediate steps to ensure that all displaced and refugee children and their families have access to basic health and education services, and that all their rights contained in the Convention are protected, including the right to be registered at birth; - b) strengthen the measures taken to ensure quick and safe repatriation of all separated Timorese children to Timor-Leste; - c) accede to the 1951 Convention on the Convention Relating to the Status of Refugees and its 1967 Protocol, the 1954 Convention on the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness; - d) continue its collaboration with, among others, UNHCR.
+65. The Committee is very concerned at the situation of refugee and internally displaced children living in refugee camps.

+(a) Take immediate steps to ensure that all displaced and refugee children and their families have access to basic health and education services, and that all their rights contained in the Convention are protected, including the right to be registered at birth;

+(b) Strengthen the measures taken to ensure quick and safe repatriation of all Timorese children separated from their families to Timor-Leste;

+(c) Accede to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, the Convention on the Status of Stateless Persons and the Convention on the Reduction of Statelessness;

+(d) Continue its collaboration with, among others, UNHCR.